 8. Distracting Yourself from Triggers and Cravings

 Before getting sober, you likely spent most of your free time using drugs or alcohol, obtaining drugs or alcohol, or recovering from the effects of drugs and alcohol.
 Now that you’re sober, you have to find new ways to spend your time.
 Too much boredom can be a trigger for relapse–especially early in recovery.
+During addiction treatment in Massachusetts, you will have the opportunity to participate in many holistic and complementary therapies that introduce you to activities you can do that not only serve as a distraction but also as healthy coping skills for addiction recovery.
+Examples of ways to stay busy include:

 • Reading